Community Timber Frame Project

 • $500 - Your name, dedication, or personalized message will be woodburned into a timber beam as a lasting part of the structure’s history and story.

-In addition to Adopt-A-Beam, I will be holding a fundraising sale on November at my Columbia office with more than a hundred items (you may request the sale list beforehand with photos and descriptions).
+In addition to Adopt-A-Beam, I will be holding a fundraising sale on January 3rd at my Columbia office - more than a hundred items (you may request the sale list beforehand with photos and descriptions).